Monday, 30 January 2012

 *WARNING* stencil art is addictive!
 Once you start painting it's hard to know when to stop.
 You might just start stencil painting every available surface at hand - wrapping paper, walls, pets, vehicles, family members, and so on.

-What you will need to make a stencil
+What you will need to design and cut out a stencil

 • a pencil